reiz/nginx_proxy/README.md

     }
 ```

 In the example above all pages would be accessible, but google.com and all subdomains of it would be blocked.
-Regex can be used here in the same way as in the whitelist example.
+Regex can be used here in the same way as in the allowlist example.
 By starting the Docker container the file can be mounted into the running container.

 ```
-docker run -d -p 8888:8888 -v ${PWD}/nginx_whitelist.conf:/usr/local/nginx/conf/nginx.conf reiz/nginx_proxy:0.0.1
+docker run -d -p 8888:8888 -v ${PWD}/nginx_denylist.conf:/usr/local/nginx/conf/nginx.conf reiz/nginx_proxy:0.0.3
 ```

 Now the Docker container is running with the mounted configuration.